osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 podman ps
 ```

-!!! tip "Optional: install the health-monitor watchdog at the same time"
+!!! warning "Install the health-monitor watchdog (included above)"
     The compose healthcheck marks the container `unhealthy` after three consecutive failures, but `restart: unless-stopped` does **not** auto-restart on health failures — a separate watchdog is needed.

-    Run `install-systemd-units.sh` with `--health-monitor` to install a systemd timer that checks the container health every 5 minutes and restarts `perfsonar-testpoint.service` if the container is `unhealthy`:
+    `--health-monitor` installs a systemd timer that checks container health every 5 minutes and restarts `perfsonar-testpoint.service` if the container is `unhealthy`.
+Without it, a pScheduler failure will leave the container stuck in `unhealthy` state indefinitely.

-    ```bash
-    /tmp/install-systemd-units.sh --install-dir /opt/perfsonar-tp --health-monitor
-    ```

     This creates `perfsonar-health-monitor.service` + `perfsonar-health-monitor.timer` and logs to `/var/log/perfsonar-health-monitor.log`.
 Expected recovery time from pScheduler failure: ≤8 minutes.